taobojlen/xray.computer/README.md

 - [ ] Write more tests
 - [ ] Implement diff
 - [ ] Add S3 storage
-- [ ] Rename to xray

-To start your Phoenix server:
+To start your Phoenix server:xray

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.setup`